bergben/ng2-img-max/README.md

 ### Maximal filesize
 #### `compress(files: File[], maxSizeInMB: number, logExecutionTime: Boolean = false): Observable<any>`
 Method to compress an image.
 This reduces the quality of an image down until it fits a certain fileSize which is given as "maxSizeInMB".
-Returns an observable that, onNext receives either a File when everything went as planned or an error Object if something went wrong.
+Returns an observable that for every file given, onNext receives either a File when everything went as planned or an error Object if something went wrong.
 See the example above on how to see if the returned object is a file.

 #### `compressImage`
 Same as above just that it takes in only one file instead of a whole array of files.